pymc-devs/pymc/GOVERNANCE.md

 and dedicated team affiliations.

 #### GitHub
-Two of the teams are currently structured about GitHub centric tasks, so the permissions on GitHub repositories is mapped to team membership and role within the team.
+Two of the teams are currently structured about GitHub-centric tasks, so the permissions on GitHub repositories is mapped to team membership and role within the team.
 The team defines to which repositories the permissions are given, the role defines the type of permissions given: